stanscode/Basic-Git/README.md

 BASIC GIT
 ===========
+This is my first git project.

-a simple project/practice for understanding the basic workflow of Git from The Odin Project.
+a simple project/practice for understanding the basic workflow of Git.

+Learned from The Odin Project.